adaapp/primers-portfolio-Augustine129/README.md

 The main purpose of this primer is that it initialise two threads and each thread it should call a unique function.
 Thread 1 duration is 5 seconds and thread 2 duration is 10 seconds.

 ## Primer 9 - Car Class
+The main objective of this Prmer 9 challenge require us to allow the user to selct option which are provide which are
+* Turning engine On/ Off
+* Lock/Unclock thei Car

+## Reflection (as well as issues, challenges & resolutions)
+For this primer I find it challenging to understand as I could not fix the error.

 ## Primer 10 - Are of